tarunsachdeva/blog/_posts/2019-02-21-smartphone-media-second-decade.markdown

 This will happen in many ways:
 - **Stories will look like a combination of film, books and games.** There will also be some formats that have never existed (AR) that will enable new dimensions of storytelling.
 People will _play_ more stories, not just watch or read them.
 The most mainstream example of this is Black Mirror: Bandersnatch on Netflix.
 - **Production approaches will be shared across film, gaming, publishing and software design.** To create a story, we'll be using the pre / post production structures from film, the storyboarding approaches to creating games, and the narrative design from the world of publishing.
-- **Interaction will make stories managed like software product.** We will come for the utility, and stay for the network around a story.
-Successful stories will build communities around them as a native part of the story experience.
+- **Interaction will make stories managed like software product.** We will come for the [entertainment] utility of a story, and stay for the network.
+Successful stories will build communities around them as a native part of the story experience (Fortnite is the most important example here).

-We're building this future at [Wattpad](http://www.taptaptap.co) - if you're interested, we're [hiring](http://www.wattpad.com/jobs)!
+We're building towards this future at [Wattpad](http://www.taptaptap.co) - if you're interested, we're [hiring](http://www.wattpad.com/jobs)!